Skip to content

 University policies apply to everyone who is affiliated with, accesses, or utilizes the University and its programs and activities.
 The Nondiscrimination policy is intended to ensure everyone, regardless of their protected class, has full and equal access to the University, consistent with state and federal law.

-Specifically, the OEO/AA is responsible for compliance with University Policy 1-012, including the process for:
+Specifically, the OEO/AA is responsible for compliance with University Policy 1-012, and associated university regulations:

 Who is covered by the University's Policies?